lsst/rtn-090/index.rst

 Machine-learned models and Other Third-Party Software
 ----------------------

 Community filters can be based on a trained ML model.
+However, any community filters based on machine learning models would need to be trained and validated by volunteer members of the science community

 However, any community filters based on machine learning models would need to be trained and validated by volunteer members of the science community, training is beyond the scope of the Rubin CST.